electricimp/impTest/README.md

 #### Include from GitHub

 An include external sources [from GitHub](https://github.com/electricimp/Builder#from-github) can be used in test files.
-So it may be needed to have a credentials to obtain an access to Github.
-Exists two ways to provide Github credentials:
+So it may be needed to have a credentials to obtain an access to GitHub.
+Exists two ways to provide GitHub credentials:
 The first way is to use an [Environment Variables](#environment-variables).
-The second way is to provide [Github credentials file](#github-credentials).
+The second way is to provide [GitHub credentials file](#github-credentials).

 ### External commands